kelsien/datagovernancepatterns/README.md

 Case study example: (a couple of lines on how, when, where this pattern applies)

-In what context should others use this pattern?
+In what context others should use this pattern:

 Best practices on how to implement: